 With a focus on cutting edge contemporary performance and theatre, the course combines artistic practice and academic enquiry, and draws on established local, national and international networks.

-Drama and Contemporary Performance focuses on developing you as an informed and original maker of theatre, whether revisiting existing texts or exploring new forms and approaches.
+This course focusses on developing you as an informed and original maker of theatre, whether revisiting existing texts or exploring new forms and approaches.
 It also builds your skills and creativity as a theatre performer, both individually and in collaboration with others.

 Working with leading theatre academics, artists and professionals, you will be part of a close-knit course community, working in one of the most thriving sectors of a city internationally acclaimed for its creativity and cultural industries.